martinambrus/AuxiliaryASR/README.md

       ctc:
         weight: 0.02         # maximise entropy to keep non-blank symbols active
 ```

+The dynamic controller keeps an eye on the median attention duration (`p50`) and, when it dips below the target, gradually
+raises the loss weight until tokens stretch back out to ~2 frames.
+Once the model stabilises, the controller gently relaxes the
+penalty again.
+This feedback loop has proven especially helpful on languages such as Arabic where early training tends to
+collapse onto single-frame spikes and produce the `p50=1` pathology reported above.

 All of the auxiliary losses honour a `warmup_epochs` key (`5` for the CTC penalties and `8` for the duration term in the default config) so you can delay their activation until the alignment has roughly converged.